-The aim of this policy is to establish the conditions under which MSCI will consider discontinuing an index and to describe the steps and precautions taken in these instances.
+The aim of this policy is to establish the conditions under which MSCI will consider discontinuing an index and describe the steps and precautions taken in these instances.

-When a termination is deemed essential, it will not normally be possible to provide or advise of a robust alternative.
-For this reason, all licensees of the indexes that may seek to develop long or medium term financial products linked to an IPD index must make provisions for the early termination of any such products in such force majeure circumstances.
+When a termination is deemed essential it will not normally be possible to provide or advise of a robust alternative.
+For this reason all licensees of the indexes that may seek to develop long or medium term financial products linked to an IPD index must make provisions for the early termination of any such products in these force majeure circumstances.

-Following each annual review of index market coverage ('Market Size' survey), the Real Estate Index Committee will consider discontinuing an index if it is no longer broadly representative of the investment market it aims to support and there appears to be no prospect of this situation improving in the foreseeable future.
+Following each annual review of Index market coverage ('Market Size' survey), the IPD Technical Committee will consider discontinuing an index if it is no longer broadly representative of the investment market it aims to report and there appears to be no prospect of this situation improving in the foreseeable future.

 Guidelines are provided to data collection and validation teams as to when an adverse change to a universe may require an index termination.
-These are based primarily upon the resulting impact on overall market coverage, but other factors including sector viability, reduction in data quality to below MSCI standards, and contributor dominance may be relevant.
-However, the final determination in all cases rests with the Real Estate Index Committee.
+These are based primarily upon the resulting impact on overall market coverage, but other factors including sector viability, reduction in data quality to below MSCI standards, and submitter dominance may be relevant.
+However, the final determination in all cases rests with the Technical Committee.